MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Write-Verbose.md

 **Write-Verbose** writes only to the verbose message stream.

 ## NOTES
 * Verbose messages are returned only when the command uses the **Verbose** common parameter.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](../Microsoft.PowerShell.Core/About/about_CommonParameters.md).
 * In PowerShell background jobs and remote commands, the **$VerbosePreference** variable in the job session and remote session determine whether the verbose message is displayed by default.
 For more information about the **$VerbosePreference** variable, see [about_Preference_Variables](../Microsoft.PowerShell.Core/About/about_Preference_Variables.md).

 ## RELATED LINKS